scientific-python/cookie/docs/pages/guides/gha_pure.md

 You could use the setup-python action, install `build` and `twine` with `pip`, and then use `python -m build` or `pyproject-build`, but it's better to use `pipx` to install and run python applications.
-Pipx is provided by default by Github Actions (in fact, they use it to setup other applications).
+Pipx is provided by default by GitHub Actions (in fact, they use it to setup other applications).

 <details markdown="1"><summary>Classic SDist builds (click to expand)</summary>